Subspecies of Canis lupus: Eurasia and Australasia

 Sokolov and Rossolimo (1985) recognised nine Old World subspecies of wolf.
-These were C. l. lupus, C. l. albus, C. l. pallipes, C. l. cubanensis, C. l. campestris, C. l. chanco, C. l. desortorum, C. l. hattai, and C. l. hodophilax.
-In his 1995 statistical analysis of skull morphometrics, mammalogist Robert Nowak recognized the first four of those subspecies, synonymized campestris, chanco and desortorum with C. l. lupus, but did not examine the two Japanese subspecies.
+These were C. l. lupus, C. l. albus, C. l. pallipes, C. l. cubanenesis, C. l. campestris, C. l. chanco, C. l. desertorum, C. l. hattai, and C. l. hodophilax.
+In his 1995 statistical analysis of skull morphometrics, mammalogist Robert Nowak recognized the first four of those subspecies, synonymized campestris, chanco and desertorum with C. l. lupus, but did not examine the two Japanese subspecies.
 In addition, he recognized C. l. communis as a subspecies distinct from C. l. lupus.
 In 2003, Nowak also recognized the distinctiveness of C. l. arabs, C. l. hattai, C. l. italicus, and C. l. hodophilax.
 In 2005, MSW3 included C. l. filchneri.
 In 2003, two forms were distinguished in southern China and Inner Mongolia as being separate from C. l. chanco and C. l. filchneri and have yet to be named.

 North America

 For North America, in 1944 the zoologist Edward Goldman recognized as many as 23 subspecies based on morphology.
 In 1959, E. Raymond Hall proposed that there had been 24 subspecies of lupus in North America.
 In 1970, L. David Mech proposed that there was "probably far too many subspecific designations...in use", as most did not exhibit enough points of differentiation to be classified as separate subspecies.
 The 24 subspecies were accepted by many authorities in 1981 and these were based on morphological or geographical differences, or a unique history.
-In 1995, the American mammologist Robert M. Nowak analyzed data on the skull morphology of wolf specimens from around the world.
+In 1995, the American mammalogist Robert M. Nowak analyzed data on the skull morphology of wolf specimens from around the world.
 For North America, he proposed that there were only five subspecies of the wolf.
 These include a large-toothed Arctic wolf named C. l. arctos, a large wolf from Alaska and western Canada named C. l. occidentalis, a small wolf from southeastern Canada named C. l. lycaon, a small wolf from the southwestern U.S. named C. l. baileyi and a moderate-sized wolf that was originally found from Texas to Hudson Bay and from Oregon to Newfoundland named C. l. nubilus.

 The taxonomic classification of Canis lupus in Mammal Species of the World (3rd edition, 2005) listed 27 subspecies of North American wolf, corresponding to the 24 Canis lupus subspecies and the three Canis rufus subspecies of Hall (1981).
 The table below shows the extant subspecies, with the extinct ones listed in the following section.